kubeflow/website/content/docs/guides/accessing-uis.md

 ## Google Cloud Platform (Kubernetes Engine)

-If you followed the [guide for Kubernetes Engine](/docs/started/getting-started-gke), Kubeflow will be deployed with IAP and the web UI's will be accessible at
+If you followed the [guide for Kubernetes Engine](/docs/started/getting-started-gke), Kubeflow will be deployed with IAP and the web UIs will be accessible at

 ```
 https://<name>.endpoints.<project>.cloud.goog/